microsoft/beginners-series-blockchain/README.md

 ## Next steps

-If you want to follow along with the course, you can try out the demos on your own with the code examples in this repository.
+If you want to follow along with the course, you can try out the demos on your own with the contract example in this repository, and the resources shared below.

 ## Helpful resources